 - Microchip your pet—make sure to register the microchip with the company and that your contact details are up to date.

 - Keep a leash near your main doorway.

 - Make sure any carriers, harnesses, or pet seat belts are near or in the car so that you can drive away safely with your pet.

-- Prepare an Emergency Disaster and First Aid Kit for your pet (use our Emergency Prep & First Aid Checklist to help) and keep near your main doorway.
+- Prepare an Emergency Disaster and First Aid Kit for your pet (use our Emergency Prep & First Aid Checklist or get our booklet on how to protect your dog in an emergency to help) and keep near your main doorway.